Congratulations (album): Singles

 Despite the band's pledge to not release singles, the album's lead single, "Flash Delirium", was made available as a free download on their website on March 9, 2010, before being generally released on March 23.

 "Siberian Breaks", the second single, was released on April 17.
 "It's Working" was released on June 26 as the third single.
 The album's title track was also released as the fourth and final single from the album on November 26.

 Artwork

 The cover art was designed by Anthony Ausgang, known for his kitschy lowbrow art style.
-The artwork depicts a hedgehog-like animal on a surfboard, surfing on a wave that is anthropomorphized as a cat about to swallow the creature.
+The artwork depicts a stylized surfing cat about to get wiped out by a wave that looks like another cat.
 Commenting on the composition of the artwork, Ausgang stated that he tried to "use bright colors and get across ideas that are slightly dark."

 Release

 Following an online leak, the band offered the album for free streaming on their official website on March 20, 2010, and stated that they "wanted to offer it as a free download but that didn't make sense to anyone but [them]".

 Prior to its general release, a countdown appeared on the band's website on February 5, 2010, alongside a webcam image of a beach.
 The clock would eventually count down to 12:00 AM (EST) on April 13, when the album was officially released by Columbia Records.

 The bonus track "Inbetween the Liners" consists of an instrumental outtake of a song called "Forest Elf" from the Congratulations sessions, with producer Peter Kember reading the album's liner notes out loud while the track plays backwards.

 "Forest Elf" was eventually released on the live album 11•11•11, 12 years after the release of Congratulations.